Download Our Free Wellness Guide

 Women and Children are Especially Susceptible to Textile Chemical Exposure

-“The textile industry is one of the most polluting industrial sectors, being responsible of the release of a wide variety of chemical pollutants into the environment ...
-In recent years, there has been an increasing trend to use new chemical additives in clothing in the textile industry.
+“There has been an increasing trend to use new chemical additives in clothing in the textile industry.
 Most of these substances are intentionally added to provide additional properties to textile materials, improving their elasticity and breathability ...
 Overall, prenatal and postnatal periods are probably critical windows susceptible to environmental chemical exposure.”

-Synthetic Fibers Contain Toxicity Unlike Natural Fibers
+Synthetic Fibers Present Toxicity Compared To Natural Fibers

 The Clothing Industry has Enormous Environmental Impact